danishroy22/SmoothRide/README.md

 - Google Maps API Key
 - Firebase project setup with Firestore or Realtime Database

+## License

+This project is licensed under an "All Rights Reserved" License.
+All rights to the SmoothRide application and its source code are owned by [Your Name].
+Any unauthorized use, distribution, or modification of the code is strictly prohibited.
+For any inquiries, please contact [Your Email].

 ## Installation

 1. **Clone the repository**: